condecon/psytoolkittools/README.md

 library(psytoolkittools)
 data <- load.survey("data.zip")
 ```
-The function returns a data frame with the survey awnsers.
+The function returns a data frame with the survey answers.
 A folder called "psy_data" is created.
-Do not delete this folder as it is nessecary for loading experiment data.
+Do not delete this folder as it is necessary for loading experiment data.

 ### Loading Experiment Data
 To easily load the experiment data, the package provides the `load.experiment.data()` function.
 This functions requires two arguments:
-- Column with the experiment data filenames
+- Column with the experiment data file names
 - Vector of strings which correspond to the structure of the saved experiment data

 The function returns a data frame which can be combined with the survey data frame by passing it to the function.